 If you wish, a second layer of trellis can be implemented higher up to “lock” stems in place, keeping them secure.
 It is important to prune throughout vegetative growth, especially below the trellis.

 Trellising allows growers to get the most out of their plants with the space they have.
-Whether you are looking for horizontal trellis to help support heavy weight, or vertical trellis to promote tall, robust growth, we have it here at Hydrobuilder.
+Whether you are looking for the horizontal trellis to help support heavyweight, or vertical trellis to promote tall, robust growth, we have it here at Hydrobuilder.

-If you want to learn more about how to setup your trellis system, how to use trellis netting as a plant support.
+Want to learn more about how to setup your trellis system?
+Check out our article on how to use trellis netting as a plant support.